Colossal Spontaneous Hall Effect and Emergent Magnetism in KTaO$_3$ Two-Dimensional Electron Gases

-The presence of ferromagnetic order in our samples is surprising, as in contrast to the EuO/KTO samples studied by other groups where hysteretic behavior has been reported \cite{zhang_high_mobility_2018}, there is no intrinsically magnetic component in our samples.
-In the case of STO, it was proposed that Ti$^{3+}$ ions, one electron in an otherwise unoccupied $d$ orbital, could form local moments \cite{pavlenko_magnetic_2012}.
-Density functional theory (DFT) calculations show that in the presence of oxygen vacancies, Ta$^{4+}$ ions can similarly form local moments that give rise to a surface magnetism.
+The presence of ferromagnetic order in our samples is surprising.
+In contrast to the EuO/KTO samples studied by other groups where hysteretic behavior has been reported \cite{zhang_high_mobility_2018}, there is no intrinsically magnetic component in our samples.
+Similar emergent hysteresis has been observed in STO 2DEGS \cite{brinkman_magnetic_2007,dikin_coexistence_2011}.
+In the case of STO, it was proposed that Ti$^{3+}$ ions could form local moments due to unpaired electrons in an otherwise unoccupied $d$-orbital \cite{pavlenko_magnetic_2012}.
+Our density functional theory (DFT) calculations show that in the presence of oxygen vacancies, Ta$^{4+}$ ions can similarly form local moments that give rise to a surface magnetism (see Supplementary Materials).
+Thus, we propose that the hysteresis observed in our KTO devices is due to local Ta$^{4+}$ that order at lower temperatures.
 It is well known that such localized moments can give rise to anisotropic magnetoresistance (AMR) \cite{mcguire_anisotropic_1975} and an anomalous Hall effect (AHE) \cite{nagaosa_anomalous_2010}.
 In conventional ferromagnets, for example, this leads to a contribution to the Hall effect that is proportional to the magnetization (AHE), and a contribution to the longitudinal MR that depends on the angle between the magnetization $\mathbf{M}$ and the current (AMR).
-More recently, it has also been recognized that there is an intrinsic contribution to the AHE that arises from a Berry phase that develops in the presence of time reversal symmetry-breaking \cite{nagaosa_anomalous_2010}, such as would be introduced by surface magnetism of Ta$^{4+}$ ions.
-DFT calculations show that one does expect an anomalous Hall effect due to the intrinsic Berry phase contribution, which is modified due to the ferromagnetic ordering at lower temperatures.
-The signatures of these effects, however, are modified by the complex spin-orbit interactions in KTO.